For US residents only.

 AFINITOR may cause side effects in some individuals and every patient's experience with AFINITOR will be different.
 Some people will experience more side effects than other people.
 Remember to talk to your doctor about any side effects that may appear, so that together you can work to find a way to manage them.

 Serious side effects have been reported with AFINITOR:

 You may develop lung or breathing problems.
-In some patients, lung or breathing problems may be severe and can even lead to death.
+In some people lung or breathing problems may be severe, and can even lead to death.
 Tell your health care provider right away if you have any of these symptoms:

-You may be more likely to develop an infection, such as pneumonia, or a bacterial, fungal, or viral infection.
-Viral infections may include reactivation of hepatitis B in people who have had hepatitis B in the past.
-In some people these infections may be severe and can even lead to death.
-Patients may need to be treated as soon as possible.
+You may be more likely to develop an infection, such as pneumonia, or a bacterial, fungal or viral infection.
+Viral infections may include active hepatitis B in people who have had hepatitis B in the past (reactivation).
+In some people (including adults and children) these infections may be severe, and can even lead to death.
+You may need to be treated as soon as possible.

-Symptoms of hepatitis B or infection may include:
+Symptoms of hepatitis B or infection may include the following:

 Possible increased risk for a type of allergic reaction called angioedema, in people who take an Angiotensin-Converting Enzyme (ACE) inhibitor medicine during treatment with AFINITOR.
 Talk with your health care provider before taking AFINITOR if you are not sure if you take an ACE inhibitor medicine.
 Get medical help right away if you have trouble breathing or develop swelling of your tongue, mouth, or throat during treatment with AFINITOR.

 You may develop kidney failure.
 In some people this may be severe and can even lead to death.
-Patients should have tests to check their kidney function before and during their treatment with AFINITOR.
+Your health care provider should do tests to check your kidney function before and during your treatment with AFINITOR.

 If you have any of the serious side effects listed above, you may need to stop taking AFINITOR for a while or use a lower dose.
 Follow your health care provider's instructions.